Welcome! Thank you for your interest in joining Edmonton Suzuki Piano School.

 Getting Started with ESPS

 - Observations: Our community of ESPS teachers welcome students into their home studios throughout Edmonton.
 You may contact any of our teachers to enquire about availability.
 If accepting new students, the teacher will arrange a time for you and your child to come and observe another student’s lesson.
 Observations provide families with an excellent opportunity to learn more about the ESPS program and the Suzuki approach.
 Additionally, families get to know the teacher and learn more about the expectations for teacher, parent and student.
-Before registering with ESPS and beginning lessons, parents and child are required to arrange 4 observations with an ESPS teacher.
+Before registering with ESPS and beginning lessons, parents and child are required to arrange several observations with an ESPS teacher.

 The ESPS membership fee covers 9 hours of group lessons, parent workshop, 2 recitals per year for each student, one copy per family of each Suzuki book and CD, graduation concerts, and a yearly group concert.
 Fees also subsidize the cost of special events like our Fall Workshop and Spring Festival.
-The tuition fee to your teacher covers the cost of 37 30-minute individual lessons from September to June each year.
+The tuition fee covers the cost of 37 30-minute individual lessons from September to June each year.

 3. Parent Workshop: Parents are also required to attend a parent orientation workshop.
 The 3-hour workshop welcomes parents into the ESPS program, provides an introduction to the Suzuki philosophy, and looks at the first book of repertoire that you and your child will be learning.
 Finally, the workshop provides invaluable tips on developing effective practising skills as well as learning strategies for motivating students at home.